maxkoryukov/tndr/docs/source/getting-started.md

 ## Deploy

-Go to the [Releases page on github](https://github.com/maxkoryukov/tndr/releases) and download sources.
-Then unzip them (or un-tar-gzip) to the preffered installation folder.
+Go to the [Releases page on github](https://github.com/maxkoryukov/tndr/releases) and download the appropriate **zip**-release (in most cases - the latest release).
+Then unzip it to the preffered installation folder.

 You are on the right way!

-Now, we going to download all required packages: open a terminal application for your OS, and run the following command:
+Now, we going to install required NPM-packages: open a terminal application for your OS, and run the following command:

 ```
 npm install